Orcomp/NPerf.Fixtures/docs/ISerializer/ISerializerDocs.md

 | Deserialize Object size | 5x | 29x | 8x | 1x | 23x |
 | *AVERAGE* | 2.4x | 8.4x | 3.8x | **1.1x** | 7x |

-+ ServiceStack is about 3 times faster in average than FastJSON and NewtonSoft serializers.
++ ServiceStack is about 3 times faster on average than FastJSON and NewtonSoft serializers.
-+ ServiceStack is about 8 times faster in average than SimpleJSON and JavaScriptSerializer serializers.
++ ServiceStack is about 8 times faster on average than SimpleJSON and JavaScriptSerializer serializers.

 References